 and discuss the scenarios as you come to them.
 The book moves fairly quickly, and kids may just listen to the story

 and miss the math lesson entirely.

 Here's a peek inside A Very Improbable Story -- to give you an idea of what the interior illustrations look like as well as the quantity of text per spread.
 The first spread occurs at the beginning of the book, when the boy wakes up and is startled to find a cat perched on his head---and not just any cat, a talking cat.
-The second spread depicts a probability scenario with coins.
+The third spread depicts a probability scenario with coins.
 This is early on in the book, when the boy is simply guessing and hoping to get the right answer, not considering odds and outcomes.